-- C. The expansion of businesses currently doing business within the State of California.
-DSA has determined that this proposed action has no effect. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
+C. The expansion of businesses currently doing business within the State of California.

+D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

 DSA has determined that proposed regulatory action would have a positive effect on the health and welfare of California residents, worker safety, and the state's environment by ensuring cleaner air inhabitable environments.